 Exalate has a distributed architecture.
-An Exalate app for Servicenow is responsible for translating issue tracker based information to a common issue format and the other way around.
+Exalate for Servicenow converts issue tracker-based information to a common issue format and the other way around.

 Exalate for ServiceNow is deployed on a separate server either on one of our hosts or on your own server.